Francesco Sforza (cardinal): Cardinalate

 Pope Gregory XIII made him a cardinal deacon in the consistory of 12 December 1583.
-He received the red hat and the deaconry of San Giorgio in Velabro on 6 January 1584.
-He participated in the papal conclave of 1585 that elected Pope Sixtus V; in the first papal conclave of 1590 that elected Pope Urban VII; in the second papal conclave of 1590 that elected Pope Gregory XIV; in the papal conclave of 1591 that elected Pope Innocent IX; and in the papal conclave of 1592 that elected Pope Clement VIII.
+He received the red hat and the deaconry of San Giorgio in Velabro on 6 January 1584, but later exchanged it for Santa Maria in Via Lata.
+He participated in the papal conclave of 1585 that elected Pope Sixtus V; and in the first papal conclave of 1590 that elected Pope Urban VII.
+Contemporary newspapers reported that a disagreement between Cardinals Ascanio Colonna and Sforza di Santa Fiora during the conclave nearly became violent.

+In the second papal conclave of 1590 he was a member of the Gregorian faction and threw his support to Niccolò Sfondrati, who was elected Pope Gregory XIV.
+He also participated in the papal conclave of 1591 that elected Pope Innocent IX.
+In the papal conclave of 1592, Sforza opposed Philip II of Spain's candidate, Giulio Antonio Santorio.
+Sforza'a brother-in-law and French ally, Ferdinando I de' Medici, Grand Duke of Tuscany secretly engineered the election of Ippolito Aldobrandini as Pope Clement VIII.

 From 20 July 1591 until 1597 he was papal legate in Romagna, where he was charged with ridding the province of bandits, which he accomplished.
 He represented Pope Clement VIII at the baptism of his nephew Cosimo II de' Medici, Grand Duke of Tuscany.
 He accompanied the pope to Ferrara in 1598.
-He participated in the first papal conclave of 1605 that elected Pope Leo XI and the second papal conclave of 1605 that elected Pope Paul V. He crowned Pope Paul V in the papal coronation held on 29 May 1605.
+He participated in the first papal conclave of 1605, where he had been angered by Spain's exclusion of Caesar Baronius.
+The conclave chose Alessandro Ottaviano de' Medici, who had also been excluded after the fact, as Pope Leo XI.
+He was also present at the second papal conclave of 1605 that elected Pope Paul V. Sforza crowned Pope Paul V in the papal coronation held on 29 May 1605.

 He was ordained as a priest in 1614.
 On 13 November 1617 he opted for the order of cardinal priests and received the titular church of San Matteo in Via Merulana.
-He became the protopriest.
+He became the protopriest of the College of Cardinals.

-He opted for the order of cardinal bishops on 5 March 1618, receiving the Suburbicarian Diocese of Albano.
+He opted for the order of cardinal bishop on 5 March 1618, receiving the Suburbicarian Diocese of Albano.
 He was consecrated as a bishop by Pope Paul V in the apostolic chapel of the Quirinal Palace on 1 May 1618.
 He opted for the Suburbicarian Diocese of Frascati on 6 April 1620.

 He participated in the papal conclave of 1621 that elected Pope Gregory XV and in the papal conclave of 1623 that elected Pope Urban VIII.

 On 27 September 1623 he opted for the Suburbicarian Diocese of Porto-Santa Rufina.
 He was Vice-Dean of the College of Cardinals.

 He died in Rome on 9 September 1624.
-He was buried in San Bernardo alle Terme.
+He was buried in San Bernardo alle Terme, the church built by his mother.

+Issue

+By an unknown mistress he had: